 Liquidity risk is the risk that the University will encounter difficultly in meeting obligations associated with its financial liabilities.
 The University maintains a line of credit designed to ensure availability of funds to meet current and forecasted financial requirements as cost effectively as possible.
-The University believes, based on its assessment of future cash flows that incorporate the effects of COVID-19, it will have access to sufficient capital through internally generated cash flows, external sources and the undrawn short-term line of credit to meet current spending forecasts.
-At March 31, 2021, the University has committed borrowing facilities of \$18,750 (2020 - \$18,750) none of which has been drawn.
+The University believes, based on its assessment of future cash flows, it will have access to sufficient capital through internally generated cash flows, external sources and the undrawn short-term line of credit to meet current spending forecasts.
+At March 31, 2022, the University has committed borrowing facilities of \$18,750 (2021 - \$18,750), none of which has been drawn.